-When purchasing your home, it’s strongly recommended that you thoroughly examine everything it has to offer, including the roof, siding, windows, deck and even the landscaping.
+When purchasing your home, it’s strongly recommended that you thoroughly examine everything it has to offer, including the roof, siding, windows, deck, and even landscaping.
 This way, you can ensure that you’re indeed getting your money’s worth with the home you’re considering buying.
 However, according to AC replacement pros, when examining a potential home, there’s another thing that you should have examined: the HVAC unit.

 If you’re seriously considering purchasing the home that you’re looking at, you should take a good look at the HVAC unit installed in it.
 This is because it not only affects your home’s energy efficiency and how comfortable it will be year-round, but a faulty HVAC unit can also be hazardous to you and your family.
-As such, experts say that there are a few things you need to examine in regard to your possible home’s HVAC unit.
+As such, experts say that there are a few things you need to examine regarding your possible home’s HVAC unit.

-Warranty – Every homeowner knows that a warranty is a good asset to have, whether it’s for your roof, siding or HVAC unit.
+Warranty – Every homeowner knows that a warranty is a good asset to have, whether it’s for your roof, siding, or HVAC unit.
 After all, with a comprehensive warranty, you can have certain components repaired or replaced if they fail earlier than expected due to a mistake that occurs during the manufacturing or installation process.
 However, most warranties are only good for a limited time.
 If you’re buying a home that’s a few decades old, make it a point to check if its HVAC unit is still under warranty.
 If not, consider looking for a different home.
 If that’s not an option, meanwhile, try having the unit replaced with a newer, better model.
 This way, you won’t just have an efficient HVAC unit, but one that’s protected by a warranty as well.

 Age and condition – In addition to the warranty, AC replacement experts also recommend that you learn the age and condition of your HVAC unit, as this usually determines its current condition.
 If your potential home has an HVAC unit that’s 10 years old or less, this is still considered to be serviceable, and it may last you for a few more years.
 However, if the unit is 20 years old, it’s too old.
 Thus, it may not work as effectively as it should, consuming far more energy than necessary.
 This in turn will force you to pay more than you should on your monthly energy bills.

-With that in mind, if your potential home’s HVAC unit is too old and inefficient, experts strongly recommend that you turn to an HVAC installation expert like Cool Zone Air Conditioning and Heating to help you replace the old unit with a newer one.
+With that in mind, if your potential home’s HVAC unit is too old and inefficient, experts strongly recommend that you turn to an HVAC installation expert like Cool Zone Air Conditioning & Heating to help you replace the old unit with a newer one.

 Repair and maintenance requirements – Even with the aid of professionals, not every homeowner has the time to properly maintain their HVAC unit, and as such, AC repair pros say that when examining a potential home’s HVAC unit, you should also ask about its repair and maintenance needs.
 This is because some units may require more maintenance than others.
 If you have a busy lifestyle, a lack of attention and maintenance can cause the HVAC unit to completely break down, something you want to avoid at all costs.